ray-project/ray/doc/source/train/user-guides/results.rst

 Viewing metrics
 ---------------
-You can retrieve metrics reported to Ray Train from the :class:`~ray.air.result.Result` object.
+You can retrieve metrics reported to Ray Train from the :class:`~ray.train.Result` object.

 Common metrics include the training or validation loss, or prediction accuracies.

-The metrics retrieved from the :class:`~ray.air.result.Result` object correspond to those you passed to :func:`train.report <ray.train.report>` as an argument :ref:`in your training function <train-monitoring-and-logging>`.
+The metrics retrieved from the :class:`~ray.train.Result` object correspond to those you passed to :func:`train.report <ray.train.report>` as an argument :ref:`in your training function <train-monitoring-and-logging>`.